scheinmensch/Financial_inclusion_in_Africa/README.md

+*This is the one of the first machine learning projects I've been working on.*

 # Zindi Challenge [Financial inclusion in Africa](https://zindi.africa/competitions/financial-inclusion-in-africa/data)

 Access to bank accounts enable households to save and make payments while also helping businesses build up their credit-worthiness and improve their access to loans, insurance, and related services.
 Therefore, access to bank accounts is an essential contributor to long-term economic growth.